BHFock/git-cl/docs/design-notes.md

 ### Concurrency and Locking

-- Uses fcntl to lock files during read/write operations to prevent race conditions but tool intended for single user interactive mode.
+- Uses [fcntl](https://docs.python.org/3/library/fcntl.html) to lock metadata files during read/write operations to prevent race conditions caused by simultanious use of git-cl by multiple processes.
+This is intended to prevent unexpexted changes of chagelists.
+However, it should be noticed that `git-cl` is designed for single user interactive use and not for shared accounts or integration into scripts.

 ### Colour Output

-- Optional coloured CLI output via colorama, with fallbacks if unavailable.
+Output of `git cl st` is coloured by default.
+This uses [colorama](https://pypi.org/project/colorama/).
+The output is uncoloured if colorama is not availble, if the output is redirected/piped or if coloured output is switched of via flag or enviroment variable.

 ### Command Parsing